mologie/nxboot/README.md

 ## Installation

 For installation instructions please visit the [project homepage at mologie.github.io](https://mologie.github.io/nxboot/).
-The app and command line tools can be built from source via `build_app.sh` and `build_cmd.sh` after running `quickstart.sh` once.
+The apps and command line tool can be built from source via `build.sh` after running `quickstart.sh` once.
+You will need to edit `Config.xcconfig` for code signing settings.

 ## Components